iamharshitkr/PrivateDocBot/readme.md

 ```

 ## Note:
 Inference speed will depend upon CPU cores and avaialble RAM.
-It's recomended to have multi core CPU (Laptop / PC) with atleast 16GB RAM.
+It's recommended to have multi core CPU (Laptop / PC) with atleast 16GB RAM.
 You can deploy it on Server for better performance.

 Tested on :
 + Windows 10